Types of Millets and Their Health Benefits

 What are millets?

 Millets are small-seeded grasses.
-They belong to the botanical family Poaceae and primarily grow in dryland regions of various countries around the globe. millets are grown in about 13 to 21 countries and have been known for over 3,000 years, as mentioned in ancient civilizations.
+They belong to the botanical family Poaceae and primarily grow in dryland regions of various countries around the globe.
+Millets are grown in about 13 to 21 countries and have been known for over 3,000 years, as mentioned in ancient civilizations.

 Millets used to be the staple diet for many people, but over time, millet grain cultivation has decreased, primarily because of the Green Revolution.
 The Green Revolution, initiated by Norman Borlaug, focused more on other crops.
 Millet grain is a rainfed crop.

-Millet grain
+a green field of Millet grain

 Globally, millet is grown on about 80 million hectares.
 Africa and Asia are the largest producers of millet.
 In Europe, it’s grown to a certain extent, but in North America, especially in the state of Texas, millet is also cultivated.